 - Call the Brokerage and ask for an ideal realtor.

 Look at comparable homes in the area.
-Check real estate websites like Zillow, Trulia, Redfin or Realtor.
+Check real estate websites like Zillow, Trulia, Redfin, or Realtor.
 Get a sense of how much the properties are being sold for in that specific location.
-Once you’re ready to bid on your dream home, this will give you an idea of you’re starting offer.
+Once you’re ready to bid on your dream home, this will give you an idea of your starting offer.